Siemens SINEC Traffic Analyzer

 What could happen

-Multiple vulnerabilities in SINEC Traffic Analyzer could allow an attacker with local access and low privileges to execute arbitrary code with elevated permissions, potentially disrupting traffic management systems or data integrity in transportation networks.
+Multiple memory safety and privilege escalation vulnerabilities in SINEC Traffic Analyzer could allow a local attacker with user-level privileges to execute arbitrary code with higher privileges, potentially disrupting network traffic monitoring and control functions that feed into transportation system operations.

 Who's at risk